malachibenton/Enterprise-Windows-Server-Hybrid-Infrastructure-Project-/README.md

 <h1>👨‍💻Enterprise Windows Server Hybrid Infrastructure Project:</h1>

 <h2>Description</h2>
  <b> Designed and deployed a multi-phase, production-simulated enterprise environment.
-This lab replicates the full lifecycle of corporate IT operations: from foundational networking and Active Directory to high-availability storage, PKI security, and Hybrid Cloud integration with Microsoft Intune. <br />
+This lab replicates the full lifecycle of corporate IT operations: from foundational networking and Active Directory to high-availability storage, PKI security, and Hybrid Cloud integration with Microsoft Intune.
+Learning Material and Project Execution Time: 10/2026 to 5/2026 <br />

 <h2>🏗️ Infrastructure Stack</h2>